microsoft/sqlworkshops/k8stobdc/README.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/owl.png?raw=true"><b>     Before Taking this Workshop</b></h2>

+There are a few requirements for attending the workshop, listed below:
-You'll need a local system that you are able to install software on.
+- You'll need a local system that you are able to install software on.
 The workshop demonstrations use Microsoft Windows as an operating system and all examples use Windows for the workshop.
 Optionally, you can use a Microsoft Azure Virtual Machine (VM) to install the software on and work with the solution.

-You must have a Microsoft Azure account with the ability to create assets.
+- You must have a Microsoft Azure account with the ability to create assets.

-This workshop expects that you understand computer technologies, networking, SQL Server, HDFS, Spark, and general use of Hypervisors.
+- This workshop expects that you understand computer technologies, networking, SQL Server, HDFS, Spark, and general use of Hypervisors.
+- The **Setup** section below explains the steps you should take prior to coming to the workshop

 If you are new to these, here are a few references you can complete prior to class: